aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 .. description:
 .. type: text

-Last weekend I was playing around with Github Actions and it blew my mind!
+Last weekend I was playing around with **Github Actions** and it blew my mind!
 Basically it's another CI tool, like `CircleCI <https://circleci.com>`_, `Travis <https://travis-ci.org/>`_, or `Gitlab CI/CD <https://docs.gitlab.com/ee/ci/>`_ but it is from Github.

-I found three things that attracted me:
+I found four things that attracted me:

-- It's free for public repositories or 2000 minutes free for private repositories.
+- It is free for public repositories or 2000 minutes free for private repositories.
 - It is easy to use (it uses YAML syntax).
+- There is a good official documentation.
 - The CI tool and your code live in the same place.

-Having seen these benefits, I decided to learn a little about **Github Actions** and share an example here.
-In this post I will show you how to build, test and publish your Docker images using this tool.
+Having seen these benefits, I decided to learn a little about it and share my experience.
+In this post I will show you how I use Github Actions to build, test and publish my Docker images.

+..
+TEASER_END

 Instroduction
 -------------
-Github calls ``Workflows`` to custom automated processes that you can set up in your repository to build, test, package, release, or deploy any project on GitHub.
-These Workflows, defined in yaml syntax, need to be stored in the ``.github/workflows`` directory in the root of your repository.
+Github calls ``Workflows`` to custom automated processes that you can configure in your Github repository to build, test, package, release, or deploy any project.
+These workflows, written in yaml, need to be stored in the ``.github/workflows`` directory in the root of your repository.
 You can create more than one workflow in a repository.
 Workflows must have at least one ``job``, and jobs contain a set of ``steps`` that perform individual tasks. ``Steps`` can run commands or use an action.
 We will see later what an ``action`` is.

-..
-TEASER_END

 Setting up your workflow
 ------------------------
 To start using Github Actions, you need to create the ``.github/workflows`` directory in the root of your repository, and then create a ``yaml`` file with the workflow definition.
-The file name doesn't matter, so feel free to use any file name, but it must have ``.yaml`` or ``.yml`` extension:
+The file name doesn't matter, so you can use any file name, but it must be ``.yaml`` or ``.yml``.
+In this case my workflow will build, test and publish docker images, so my yaml file looks like this:

 .. code-block:: yaml

-  name: Publish Docker
+  name: Publish Docker Image

   on:
     push: